HIBMS/SATOMI/README.md

 ```

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [LICENSE](./LICENSE) file for more details.

 ## Author
 - Hyogo Ion Beam Medical Support(https://hibms-hyogo.co.jp/)